zubairahsan4/Emotion-Workload-ExpertisePrediction/README.md

 ^Overall expertise was calculated by the percentage of the correct answers that the participants got.
 Two groups were formed; high performers and low performers.

-This work has been supported by grant no, GPF095C-2020.
+This work has been supported by the University of Malaya Research Grant - Faculty Research (GPF095C-2020).